FirmwGuy/CEP/docs/L0_Kernel/APPEND-ONLY-AND-IDEMPOTENCY.md

 Idempotency Guarantees
 - Content equality: CEP compares the incoming payload (bytes plus relevant metadata such as encoding or resource identity) against the head `cepData`.
 Matching content means the update is discarded as a no-op.
 - Structural equality: CEP compares the incoming child against the live entry.
 If nothing changes, the operation is discarded as a no-op (supported today for insertion-order and dictionary updates).
 - Stable ordering: Because directories are append-only, the ordering function is evaluated only when the child first appears or when the catalog explicitly changes sorting rules.
-Replay relies on the `store->past` snapshots together with each child's `node->past` chain.
+Replay relies on the `store->past` snapshots emitted during indexing changes together with each child's `node->past` chain.
 - Operation keys: Higher layers may store idempotency keys alongside heads to short-circuit duplicate operations before deep comparisons are needed.

 Implementation Notes
 - Always stamp both `cepData` and `cepStore` with the `cepOpCount` that made them current; history queries rely on those timestamps to gate traversal.
 - Prefer soft deletions: use the regular remove helpers to detach a child without destroying its contents.
 Call the `*_hard` variants only when the child and all descendants should be reclaimed immediately; soft removes now preserve history clones automatically.
 - Garbage-collection note: the `*_hard` deleters are reserved for GC, after link/shadow tracking has proven no live references remain.
 Under that gate, reclaiming the branch does not break historical traversal.
-- Every structural mutation pushes a fresh snapshot into `store->past` before the live view is rewritten.
+- Only indexing changes push a snapshot into `store->past` (storing references to the original child cells); other structural edits keep the existing layout and depend on timestamps plus soft-delete markers.
 - Keep comparisons local: only the head of the relevant chain must be inspected to decide idempotency; deep history traversal is optional and on-demand.
 - Catalog-oriented stores update both `store->past` and each child's `node->past` whenever the user-facing sorting key changes so past ordering remains derivable.